-In 2017 (to coincide with Hull's tenure as UK City of Culture) we published HULL 2017: 2,017 facts about Hull and people associated with the city, by James L. Orwin, which was made available as an eBook via Amazon on 1 January 2017.
+In 2017 (to coincide with Hull's tenure as UK City of Culture) we published HULL 2017: 2,017 facts about Hull and people associated with the city, by James L. Orwin, which was made available as an eBook (now discontinued) via Amazon on 1 January 2017.
 The paperback version was published on 1 May 2017.

 We published Box-free Zone the debut collection of twenty-four poems by Frank Newsum, in a signed, limited-edition of 125, on 22 May 2017.

 Our most recent publication is living by the law of light the first full collection (52 poems) by Mary McCollum, which was published in a signed, limited-edition of 125, on 4 November 2019.

 Please use this Contact Form to get in touch.
 We appreciate all feedback and would be happy to respond to any questions you might have.